Yevgen2022/Node2024_CourseProject/README.md

   4. Create User class

-  5. Create mime.js and static_file.js
+  5. Create mime.js and static_file.js and added into index.js

+  6. Const PORT and create server